redis/redis-doc/topics/modules-api-ref.md

     int RedisModule_ListPush(RedisModuleKey *key, int where, RedisModuleString *ele);

-Push an element into a list, on head or tail depending on 'where' argumnet.
+Push an element into a list, on head or tail depending on 'where' argument.
 If the key pointer is about an empty key opened for writing, the key is created.
 On error (key opened for read-only operations or of the wrong type) `REDISMODULE_ERR` is returned, otherwise `REDISMODULE_OK` is returned.